-- a. the degree of harm or offence likely to be caused by the inclusion of a particular matter in programme material; - b. the likely size and composition of the potential audience for programme material; - c. the likely expectation of the audience as to the nature of programme material, and the extent to which the nature of the programme material can be brought to the attention of potential members of the audience: - d. the likelihood of persons who are unaware of the nature of programme material being unintentionally exposed to it by their own actions; - e. the desirability of securing that the provider of an audiovisual on-demand media service informs the Commission of any change affecting the nature of the service and, in particular, of any change relevant to the application of media service codes; and - the desirability of maintaining the independence of editorial control over programmes.
+- d. the likelihood of persons who are unaware of the nature of programme material being unintentionally exposed to it by their own actions; - the desirability of securing that the provider of an audiovisual on-demand media service informs the Commission of any change affecting the nature of the service and, in particular, of any change relevant to the application of media service codes; and - f. the desirability of maintaining the independence of editorial control over programmes.

-7.3 Media Service Rules
+7.2.2 Media Service Rules

-The Commission's powers to make media service rules are contained in Article 46O of the 2009 Act.
-The Commission will publish media service rules to require media service providers with respect to programmes made available in the catalogue of their services, to take steps to promote the understanding and enjoyment of those programmes by:
+The Commission's Media Service Code and Rules, set out inter alia the requirements for media service providers, with respect to programmes made available in the catalogue of their services, to promote the understanding and enjoyment of those programmes by: